Trusted by Tens of Thousands | www.ThePearlSource.com

 >

 But where do pearls come from, and when did they get so popular?
-Unlike other gemstones that are mined from the earth, pearls are formed within mollusks, giving them apt name “gems of the sea.”
-Keep reading to learn more about the pearl formation process, the different types of pearls, and where these stunning gems originate from.
+Unlike other gemstones that are mined from the earth, pearls are formed within mollusks through a fascinating biological process.
+This natural reaction occurs as a protective mechanism against irritants, giving them the apt name “gems of the sea.”
+Keep reading to learn more about the formation process, the different types of pearls, and where these stunning gems originate from.

 A Brief History of Pearls

 Since the moment that humans first discovered pearls, these radiant aquatic gems have been revered.
+Unlike other jewels formed from precious metals and gems typically found in the earth, natural pearls are created by living creatures.
 Wild pearls are incredibly rare, so they have historically been highly valuable and sought after.
 Known as the “Queen of Gems,” pearls were once reserved for only the highest societal ranks, such as royalty or nobility.

-The Susa Pearls, dating back to approximately 420 BC, was found in 1901 in the sarcophagus of a Persian princess (now on display at the Louvre).
+The Susa Pearls, dating back to approximately 420 BC, was found in 1901 in the sarcophagus of a Persian princess.
+It is now on display in the Louvre.
 Image: karipearls.com

-Across the world, from Panama to Bahrain to China, different types of pearls were discovered, and a mad dash to collect these rare gems began.
+Across the world, from Panama to Bahrain to China, different types of pearls were discovered.
+The mad dash to collect these rare gems began!
 A new industry was formed, and the demand for pearls only grew over the millenium.
 However, the supply of natural pearls neared depletion in the 1800s, thanks to over-fishing, pollution, and the ferocious demand of globalization.

 A pearl diver prepares to search for oysters on the pearl banks off Bahrain, 1911.
 Photo: Muharraq Forever / Wikimedia Commons / Public Domain